Piercing Numbers in Circular Societies: Introduction

-In 1957, Hadwiger and Debrunner \cite{HadwigerDebrunner1957} developed an upper bound on the piercing number of convex sets in $\R^d$ based on a local intersection property.
-For example, they showed that given a collection of intervals on the real number line, if two out of every four intervals intersect then the piercing number is at most three.
-Su and Zerbib recently contextualized piercing numbers in terms of approval voting \cite{SuZerbib}.
-They present a collection of piercing results that best apply to approval voting scenarios that are modeled using intervals on a line.
-On the other hand, we model the training session scenario discussed above using arcs on a circle, to account for the periodic nature of the calendar year or the 24-hour clock (e.g., members are able to select an availability interval of December--January or 10:00pm--1:00am).
+Such a result does not apply to the above training session scenario because this scenario is best modeled using arcs on a circle (instead of intervals on the real line), to account for the periodic nature of the calendar year or a clock (e.g., members are able to select an availability arc of December--January).
 In approval voting we call this model a \textit{circular society}.
 The piercing number for circular societies has scarcely been explored (see Final Remark 1 in \cite{SuZerbib}).

-In this paper, we develop a collection of piercing number results that apply specifically to circular societies.
-After reviewing mathematical background on approval voting in \Cref{background}, we give an algorithm for finding a piercing set of a circular society in \Cref{algorithms}.
-We prove theorems about piercing in circular societies in which all arcs have the same fixed length in \Cref{fixedLength}.
-In \Cref{functional}, we introduce a local counting function that allows us to develop further results on both the piercing number and on the maximum number of arcs that intersect at a single point.
-Lastly, in \Cref{probability}, we explore the probability of certain piercing numbers when arcs of a fixed length are randomly distributed around the circle.
+This paper explores piercing numbers of circular societies.
+After reviewing the mathematical background on approval voting in \Cref{background}, we provide a complete characterization of possible piercing numbers in circular societies in which all arcs have the same fixed length in \Cref{fixedLength}.
+Then, in \Cref{probability}, we explore the probability of certain piercing numbers in circular societies when arcs of a fixed length are randomly distributed around the circle.